henrythemes/jekyll-bootstrap-theme/RNAseqLabs/Simca_tutorial.md

 This is a cookbook for handling multivariate analysis using SIMCA.

-By following the steps in this cookbook with the excel sheet found [here](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/multivariateAnalysis)
+By following the steps in this cookbook with the excel sheet downloaded [here](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/multivariateAnalysis/Multivariate_excercise_data_set_151020.xlsb)

 ##Data import
 •	Open Simca